 Welcome back to Nationalmuseum

 Nationalmuseum is open to visitors again, under controlled conditions.
 In order so that this will be possible, we have reviewed the premises and taken measures to comply with the Public Health Agency of Sweden’s recommendations for social distancing.
-Stay at home – even if you only feel a little sick.
-Together we help each other to minimize the risk of the spread of infection.

 What has Nationalmuseum done?